GuillaumeGermain/CNN/README.md

     Non-trainable params: 0
     _________________________________________________________________

-## Transferring the weights
-A full copy from a model to another identical model is quite easy.
+A full copy from a model to another identical model is actually quite easy.
-Saving the weights of a model:
+Saving the weights of a classifier model:

     classifier.save_weights("classifier2_tmp.h5")